-The Boston Events Calendar for March 2019 is packed with exciting events: the huge St Patrick's Day Parade, Boston Flower and Garden Show, Dine Out Boston, Caberet at the Boston Conservatory Theater, the Boston Massacre Reenactment, and much, much more!
+The Boston Events Calendar for March 2021 is packed with exciting events: the huge St Patrick's Day Parade, Boston Flower and Garden Show, Dine Out Boston, and fantastic shows in the Theatre District including Fiddler on the Roof, Jersey Boys, and Riverdance and much, much more!

 So take a look at the event calendar for March, make your hotel reservations, and come enjoy Boston in March!

 You can expect to feel the first hints of spring - and perhaps enjoy the return of warm weather.

 Check out all our top recommendations for fun things to do in Boston in March - and start planning your visit now!

 Top Photo: St Patrick's Day Parade in South Boston